-• Demonstrate sewing skills to be used in creating a quilt square.
+Demonstrate sewing skills to be used in creating a quilt square.
 These include threading a needle, tying a knot at the end, simple stitches, and knotting when complete.
+Distribute the sewing instructions as needed to show students how to thread a needle (Appendix B).
 Use pin cushions for storing needles and pins.
 Students may want to practice on some scraps of fabric.